CUBRID Lock Manager

 Does T1 release S while waiting? n/a — never waits no, holds S throughout

-What unblocks the upgrade nothing — immediate T2's commit (or rollback)
+What unblocks the upgrade nothing — immediate T2's release triggers lock_grant_blocked_holder

 Mode fields used granted_mode only both granted_mode and blocked_mode

 Same LK_ENTRY shape, two different code paths.
-The conversion table covers both: every cell of the matrix has a lub defined, so there's always a target mode to upgrade to.
+The conversion table covers both: every defined cell of the matrix has a lub, so there's always a target mode to upgrade to.

 © 2026 CUBRID Corporation.
 All rights reserved.